Orange roofs, colorful tiles, and (most likely) a sunny day, Lisbon is a hipster city that will steal your heart.

 Yes, that’s right.
 Lisbon is a city that is settled on seven hills, so stairs and uphill strolls are a reality here.

 Seven hills, seven points of view of the same city, and thousands of stories along the way.

-Jokes apart, here you will find a 3-day itinerary with the best things to do in Lisbon, as well as recommendations of the best tours to take, where to eat and stay, practical travel tips about public transport, currency, WiFi, weather, things to watch out, day trips from Lisbon, and a map with all locations I will mention below.
+Jokes apart, here you will find a 3-day itinerary with the best things to do in Lisbon, as well as recommendations of the best tours to take, where to eat and stay, practical Lisbon travel tips about public transport, currency, WiFi, weather, things to watch out, day trips, and a map with all locations I will mention below.
 You’re welcome.

 Wondering what to see in Lisbon?
 Here’s all you need!